 - 230 Stearns

 Jane Fulcher received her MA and PhD from Columbia University.
-She teaches courses and seminars that focus on 19th and particularly 20th-century music within it’s larger cultural, social, political, and intellectual contexts.
+She teaches courses and seminars that focus on 19th and particularly 20th-century music within its larger cultural, social, political, and intellectual contexts.
 A specialist in French music, she is especially interested in the relation between music and cultural theory from a sociological, anthropological, historical, and literary perspective.

-Fulcher is also the editor and contributor to, Debussy and his World (Princeton University Press, 2001) and The Oxford Handbook to The New Cultural History of Music (hardcover, 2011; paperback re-issue, 2013); co-editor and contributor to Opera and Society in Italy and France from Monteverdi to Bourdieu (Cambridge University Press, 2007); and co-author of Musica E Ideologia nella Francia di Debussy E Altri Saggi (Ravenna: Carta Bianca, 2014).
+Fulcher is also the editor and contributor to Debussy and His World (Princeton University Press, 2001) and The Oxford Handbook to The New Cultural History of Music (hardcover, 2011; paperback re–issue, 2013); co-editor and contributor to Opera and Society in Italy and France from Monteverdi to Bourdieu (Cambridge University Press, 2007); and co-author of Musica E Ideologia nella Francia di Debussy E Altri Saggi (Ravenna: Carta Bianca, 2014).

-She has also published articles in musicological as well as historical, sociological, and literary journals including The Journal of The American Musicological Society, 19th-Century Music, Acta Musicologica, The Cambridge Opera Journal, The Musical Quarterly, Pierre Bourdieu’s Actes de la recherche en sciences sociales, Le Mouvement social, Annales: Histoire, sciences sociales, Proceedings of the American Philosophical Society, and The Stanford French Review.
+She has published articles in musicological as well as historical, sociological, and literary journals including The Journal of The American Musicological Society, 19th-Century Music, Acta Musicologica, The Cambridge Opera Journal, The Musical Quarterly, Pierre Bourdieu’s Actes de la recherche en sciences sociales, Le Mouvement social, Annales: Histoire, sciences sociales, Proceedings of the American Philosophical Society, and The Stanford French Review.

-Fulcher has given invited lectures and participated in conferences throughout the United States and Europe, and has three times been invited to be visiting professor at the Ecole des Hautes Etudes en Sciences Sociales, in Paris.
+Fulcher has given invited lectures and participated in conferences throughout the United States and Europe, and has three times been invited to be visiting professor at the École des Hautes Études en Sciences Sociales, in Paris.